MicrosoftDocs/customer-insights/ci-docs/data/b2b/account-hierarchies.md

 Environments that are configured to use business accounts (B2B) as the primary target audience can configure account hierarchies for related business accounts.
 For example, a company that has separate business units.

 Organizations create account hierarchies to better manage accounts and their relationships with each other.
-Customer Insights supports parent-child account hierarchies that already exist in ingested customer data.
+The system supports parent-child account hierarchies that already exist in ingested customer data.
 For example, accounts from Dynamics 365 Sales.

 1. Go to **Data** > **Tables**.